andy-byers/CalicoDB/doc/doc.md

 // handle from earlier must not be used after this next line. delete tx;

 // Now we can run a checkpoint.
-See DB::update()/DB::view() for an API that
+See DB::run() for an API that takes away some
-// takes away some of the pain associated with transaction lifetimes.
+// of the pain associated with transaction lifetimes.

 // If the `reset` parameter to DB::checkpoint() is true, the DB will set things
 // up such that the next writer writes to the start of the WAL file again.
 This